Where do our contributions go?

 1. The Person to Person

-The scheme gives an opportunity to contribute to the cost of a specific patient’s care.
-CMC augments the donations received by contributing fourfold and a maximum of Rs 50,000 (A$1000.00) is allocated towards one patient.
+PTP gives an opportunity to contribute to the cost of a patient’s care.
+CMC augments the donations received by contributing fourfold.
+For example, if you donate A$200.00, CMC adds A$800.00 to it, and maximum of A$1000.00 is allocated towards one patient.
+Your generosity is multiplied!

 This is a very popular project among the international friends of Vellore.